 The on-campus format begins in late June with an Orientation and Leadership Immersion.
 Classes start in early July.
 You’ll take core courses, specialized tax or audit concentration courses, and elective courses across four quarters that span from July to the following June.
 In addition to the coursework, on-campus students participate in Interview Week in late-September.

 While the on-campus format of the UNC Master of Accounting Program begins in June, we recognize that our students have unique opportunities to complete before starting the program.
-Examples include internships or competing in collegiate sports at your undergraduate institution.
+Examples include internships or competing in collegiate sports at their undergraduate institution.
 We’ve created an option for students such as these to start the program in early August and complete their first term on an accelerated timeline.
-Students must have received a B- or better in an Introduction to Finance course at an AACSB-accredited institution, you may start the program in mid-August.
 Students seeking to start the on-campus format in early August must have fulfilled their undergraduate degree requirements and have received a grade of B- or better (not pass/fail) in an Introductory Finance course from a U.S.-based, AACSB-accredited institution.